 Metcon Exercises and Workouts

-Almost any type of exercise can be used in a metcon workout, though compound, multi-joint movements are typically most effective, especially if stoking your metabolism and losing fat is your goal.
+Almost any type of exercise can be used in a metcon workout.
+However, compound, multi-joint movements are typically the most effective, especially if stoking your metabolism and losing fat is your goal.

 Examples of exercises that work well on metcon workouts include squats, deadlifts, kettlebell swings, jumping rope, box jumps, burpees, push-ups, dumbbell rows, pull-ups, jump squats, lunges, medicine ball slams, and heavy battle ropes.